enolive/why-tdd/why-tdd.md

 ## TDD makes you faster

-* More effort to write code (30%)
+Writing new code takes indeed more effor (30%), but
 * When feature is finished, it just works
 * Less bugs (50%)
 * Less debugging (90%)
 * Bugfixing much easier through reproduction tests!

-I am constantly overestimating my tasks by 50%
+*I am constantly overestimating my tasks by 50%*